colinl13/ICE02-ColinLemire/README.md

 // put random text inside of each button so you can be sure
 // that each button is different.
 ```

+### README SECTION BELOW

+I was only able to finish problems 1 and 2 in class, and worked on 3 and 4 alone

+For both 1 and 2, the answers were pretty similar except for how people handled generation of a random color.
+I generated random hexcodes while others in the group generated random RGB number combinations.

+One of my teammates also showed me an extension in VScode to run a server through the IDE and be able to see how it looks on localhost:5500.
+This isn't related to the code necessarily, but I thought it was worth noting.